coolsamson7/inject/README.md

 The queueded log destination uses a dispatch queue.
 As a default a serial queue will be created whose purpose simply is to serialze the entries.
 In this case ´synchronize: false´ prevents that the console operations are synchronized with a Mutex

-# Features

-Here is a summary of the supported features
-* full dependency management - and cycle detection - including `depends-on`, `ref`, embedded `<bean>`'s as property values, and injections
-* full typechecking with respect to property values
-* property injections ( only.. ) including automatic type conversions and number coercions ( for the fluent part )
-* injections resembling the spring `@Inject` autowiring mechanism
-* support for different scopes including `singleton`  and `protoype` as builtin flavors
-* support for lazy initialized beans
-* support for bean templates ( e.g. `parent="<id>"` )
-* lifecycle methods ( e.g. `postConstruct` )
-* `BeanPostProcessor`'s
-* `FactoryBean`'s
-* support for hierarchical containers, inheriting beans ( including the post processors, of course )
-* support for placeholder resolution ( e.g. `${property=<default>}`) referencing possible configuration values that are retrieved by different providers ( e.g. process info, plists, etc. )
-* support for custom namespace handlers that are much more easy to handle than in the spring world

-In addition to the core implementation there are quite a number of classes that are interesting
-* additional containers ( identity set and map )
-* conversion factories
-* an easy to use xml parser
-* threading classes ( locks, conditions, futures, thread local, ... )
-* tracing classes
-* full blown logging framework

 ## Requirements